sander1988/pyIndego/README.md

 }
 ```

-### getNextCutting()
+### getNextMow()
-Collects data on next cutting.
+Collects data on next mow.
 Returns none if mower is set to manual mode.

 ```python
 Response: